eilbecklab/phenotips-docs/SiteAdministration.md

     *Multiple Select* and under *Display Form* choose *checkbox*.

 4. (Optional) By default, all of the checkboxes or radio buttons are displayed together on one line.
-To get a line break after each one, when creating the user interface extension, put the following under *CSS code*:
+To get a line break after each one, after creating the user interface extension, hover over the *Edit* button and click *Objects*.
+    Then click the + sign next to *StyleSheetExtension 0* and put the following under *Code*:

         .eye_surgeries > .displayed-value > label {
           display: block;
         }

+    Finally, under *Use this extension*, change *On demand only* to *On this wiki*.

 ### Instructional text